PayPal Point of Sale Review: Is It Right for Your Business?

 It takes just 30 seconds...

-Zettle’s high transaction fee could become a huge expense for large businesses dealing with a high volume of sales.
+PayPal’s high transaction fee could become a huge expense for large businesses dealing with a high volume of sales.
 If yours fits this bill, you’ll be better served by Revolut or Stripe, which have lower fees.

-How We Reviewed Zettle by PayPal
+How We Reviewed PayPal by PayPal

-To bring you our reviews, we tested and researched 18 payment services providers, assessing them across five main areas of investigation, and 23 subcategories.
+To bring you our reviews, we tested and researched 18 payment services providers, assessing them across five main areas of investigation and 23 subcategories.
 These included ease of use, the quality and feel of hardware, and the price of products and services.

 Here’s what we looked at:

-• Hardware: We looked at the size, weight, and portability of the card machines they offer, and assessed their connectivity, interface, receipt printing, and battery life.
+• Hardware: We looked at the size, weight and portability of the card machines they offer, and assessed their connectivity, interface, receipt printing and battery life.

 • Software: We tallied up how many payment types and methods each provider accepts, looked at payout times, reporting and security features, EPOS functionality, and what systems they integrate with.